jimmyfowler/lmc-book/project/project.md

 2. A blog-like project webpage that is accessible to a high-school senior or college freshman.
 It should have approximately 4--6 pages worth of content.
 You may use any website format you wish.
 Google sites is recommended as it is the easiest and most straightforward to create and publish.

+**Group projects** For page limit for group projects, you can submit up to 8 pages for the entire group, or equivalent to 8 pages for the website.

 Both are valuable options to consider.
 The first could potentially evolve into an actual conference paper in the future, while the latter could be shared on your personal website/resume for a more general audience to enjoy and learn from.

 In either option, you will need to submit a PDF (of the report or webpage) to Canvas before the assigned deadline.
 For the webpage, also include the link.